creamofthecraft/creamofthecraft.github.io/about/index.md

 ## How it all began

 Crafting has always been a <i>“love-at-first-try”</i> for me.
-The first time I held a needle and learned how to stitch was at an age when I’m still learning how to read and right.
+The first time I held a needle and learned how to stitch was at an age when I’m still learning how to read and write.
 (Can’t actually remember how old I was).
 My cousin who regularly baby sits me must be responsible for this.
 (Thank you, Nang Gina :* ) She is very good in baby-sitting.
 How does she do it? - To keep me in my chair, she gave me trimmings of her [aida cloth][aida cloth] a needle, some of her colorful thread and patterns.
 I started making small flowers, balls until I made cartoon characters , larger designs and incorporated beads.
 I enjoyed the feeling of accomplishing a pattern and have it framed.

 A neat and clean work is a must.
 Nang Gina always reminds me to have uniform x-stitches.
 If it’s right over left, then that must be consistent all through out.
 And even the back portion of my work must be neat too.
 As if it’s all running stitch at the back and a beautiful craft in front.